UTBB FRIENDS

 They are Mexico's bright future.

 Many of the students at Universidad Tecnológica de Bahía de Banderas (UTBB) in Nuevo Nayarit, Mexico, have overcome significant hurdles to attend college, especially those students from our rural communities.
-These students are succeeding at UTBB - they are A and B students - and they are at risk.
+These students are succeeding at UTBB - they are A students and they are at risk.
 These promising young people struggle with transportation costs, with getting enough to eat, and with finding the resources to purchase supplies they need for their career track.

 Help us keep them in school.